lokaverse/defi_canister/README.md

 ### Terms

-Loka has several main terms that should be remembered :

-1. Stash : Stash is a term for hashrate produced by miner, which then transferred to Loka, therefore redirecting their bitcoin mining rewards to Loka
-2. Trove : Trove is a chunk of Stash, purchased by retail investor therefore miner will get $ as "hashrate rent contract", and retail investor will get bitcoin reward from the Trove they bought
-3. Battery : Each Trove, which is actually hashrate, needs cost to pay their electricity, which the term "Battery" is a self explanatory, a token to recharge Trove.
-Optionally, retail investor can recharge their "Battery" by purchasing ckERC-20 stable coin, or by letting Loka to substract their bitcoin mining reward to pay for the battery cost.

 ## Introduction

-This project is a set of Motoko canister implementing trustless, decentralized, and collateralized bitcoin mining platform.
+This project is a set of Motoko canister implementing trustless, decentralized, and collaterallized, tokenized bitcoin mining ecosystem.
 It handles business models for 3 actors : the miners, liquidity providers, and retail investors.
 Loka run on Internet Computer, leveraging ckBTC, a non-custodial bitcoin wrapper, allowing users to safely use bitcoin transaction in an extremely faster execution.

 In this protocol:

-- Miner can transfer their hashrate to Loka, and creating Stash and Troves to be sold to retail investors.
+- Miner can transfer their hashrate to Loka, via our stratum server.
-- Retail investor can rent hashrate from miner and directly claim ckBTC to their wallet as mining rewards.
-- Liquidity provider can deposit their collateral to the miners they trust, and claim profit from transactions.
+- Liquidity provider can deposit their collateral to the Loka mining ecosystem.
+- Incentive engine : MPTS and LPTS
+-

 This is how the business model is represented by ICP canisters.